State

 -

-If employee leaves involuntarily: Next business day.
+If the employee leaves involuntarily: Next business day.

 -

-If employee leaves voluntarily: Next scheduled payday.
+If the employee leaves voluntarily: Next scheduled payday.

 |